FlyGuy352/CrossChainNFTPaymaster/backend/README.md

 ## Commands Overview

-Below are the main scripts and tasks I wrote to deploy, verify, test, and interact with the contracts.
+Below are the main scripts and tasks used to deploy, verify, test, and interact with the contracts.

 ## 🚀 Deployment Instructions